 If you have been awarded a student loan (Federal Stafford or Perkins) you have a right to cancel all or a portion of your loan or loan disbursement.
-To do so, please submit a written request to: Office of Financial Aid, Brandeis University, Mailstop 027, P.O.
+To do so, please submit a written request to: The Graduate School of Arts and Sciences, Brandeis University, Mailstop 031, P.O.
 Box 549110, Waltham, MA 02454-9110.

 A request for loan cancellation or adjustment must be made before the end of the academic year or prior to leaving school whichever comes first, and must state which loan(s) and what amount(s) you wish to cancel.
 Cancellation of your awarded student loan(s) will most likely create a balance due on your account.
 This balance would be due and payable upon receipt of the statement.

-A fellowship is an academic award of honor to outstanding students to help them in furthering advanced study and research.
-The award may carry with it the obligation to participate in teaching and/or research duties.
+A fellowship is an academic award of honor to outstanding students to help them in furthering advanced study, research, and training in teaching.
 A fellowship recipient must pay tuition fees unless the award includes a scholarship in an amount covering tuition.

 Research assistantships are available in several programs, especially the science areas.
 Application should be made to the chair of the graduate program.

 Brandeis University established in 1995 the Deans Fellowship.
 This fellowship was created in order to encourage students from groups whose under-representation in the nations Ph.D. population has been severe and long-standing to pursue doctoral studies in the humanities, social sciences, and creative arts at the Graduate School of Arts and Sciences at Brandeis.
 The Deans Fellowship will provide four years of funding with a nine-month stipend, assuming satisfactory academic progress.